Latin America

 Summary

-The Library is one of the best research libraries in Australia in the area of Latin American Studies and was acknowledged by the Australian National Library in Canberra through the long term loan of the its Latin American collection to the University.
+The Library is one of the best research libraries in Australia in the area of Latin American Studies and was acknowledged by the Australian National Library in Canberra through the transfer of its Latin American collection to the University.

-This loan reflects the Library's long-term commitment to creating a national resource in this field of study.
-As a result, researchers and students will encounter a research library with a wide-ranging collection of primary and secondary material, especially in the areas of Mexican, Brazilian, Cuban, and Caribbean studies.
+This major gift of nearly 14,000 items reflects the Library's long-term commitment to creating a national resource in this field of study.
+We have a wide-ranging collection of primary and secondary material, especially in the areas of Mexican, Brazilian, Cuban, and Caribbean studies.
 There is also a strong research collection dealing with United States-Latin American relations and Latino peoples living in the United States.

 Some unusual items include: